 Why not pursue a disqualifying disposition?
 By selling the shares before the holding period requirement for a qualifying disposition, the bargain element (stock price – exercise price) is treated as income.
 If the stock is trading lower than its exercise price, the bargain element is negative, and can work to offset income.

-ISOs & Tax Management
+Incentive Stock Options & Tax Management

 At the end of the day, like anything, the right strategy for you should align with your comprehensive financial strategy.
 ISOs can have great tax benefits, but in order to qualify you’ll have to hang on to the shares for at least a year.
 Make sure you’re comfortable with this type of concentration risk, understand the tax implications of both qualifying and disqualifying dispositions.
 Thousands of “paper millionaires” have been wiped out after being too confident in the future value of their company’s shares.